suffolklibraries/lgc/content/collections/events/blank-page-02-01.md

     content:
       -
         type: text
-        text: 'Create your very own online game using the software Twine.
+        text: 'Create, shoot, edit and screen your very own movie trailer!
 This workshop is part of ' -
         type: text
         marks: